 - I had to honestly face what I believed about myself and push through the painful journey to heal and change those beliefs.

 - I needed to forgive myself and accept my true strengths and weaknesses.

 - I needed to reach a point of genuine heart forgiveness for those who had hurt me.

 For this process to work in our lives, we must first come to recognize that our hearts and how we are doing deep within have a much more profound impact on our thoughts, ideas, decisions and behaviors than is generally thought in our society.

-In my research, I too often talked with kids who were beating themselves up for all the bad decisions they were making.
-In my coaching of adolescents I discovered that they were in fact not decisions.
-Rather voids within or triggered feelings moved them to do things they knew were wrong.
+In my research, I too often found kids who were beating themselves up for all the bad decisions they were making.
+Eventually I came to see that for these adolescents they were in fact not decisions.
+Rather voids within or triggered feelings that moved them to do things they knew were wrong.
 They were truly not mental decisions.
 It did not take long at all to find the source of their negative perceptions.
 They did things they were not planning on doing that they knew were wrong and would not help them, but they did them in spite of themselves.
 Their bad choices were the function of emotional needs, voids and or hurts.
 They were moved to do the very things they knew would not lead to success, something they all desired but had come to believe was out of reach for them.